ldynia/archcolider/3.ViewsAndPerspectives/UserScenariosPerspective.md

 ### Risks
 Access code generation can be cumbersome to implement.
 We might introduce **PIN** instead.
-We need to put in place mechanisms that handles submissions of two valid coupons.
+We need to put in place mechanisms that handle submissions of two valid coupons.
 Handling of cash payment.
 This should be discussed further.

 ## 2 Scenario: Purchase of a meal by a subscriber